 - 2.5.
-Other than where existing affordable housing, or sites previously used for affordable housing are to be redeveloped, contributions will not be sought from developments of 10 dwellings or less, and which have a maximum combined gross floorspace of less than 1,000m.
-If the number of dwellings to be built on a development site is below the threshold for the number of units required to contribute affordable housing, but has a combined gross floorspace of more than 1,000m, it is expected that affordable units will be built on the development site in accordance with District Plan policy DP31 at 30% affordable housing provision. - 2.6.
+Other than where existing affordable housing, or sites previously used for affordable housing are to be redeveloped, or where the site lies within the High Weald Area of Outstanding Natural Beauty, contributions will not be sought from developments of 10 dwellings or less, or which have a maximum combined gross floorspace4 of less than 1,000m2.
+If the number of dwellings to be built on a development site is below the threshold for the number of units required to contribute affordable housing, but has a combined gross floorspace of more than 1,000m2, it is expected that affordable units will be built on the development site in accordance with District Plan policy DP31 at 30% affordable housing provision. - 2.6.
+For outline planning applications where the number of dwellings is known but not the floorspace, provision for affordable housing may still be required.
+For example, where the number of dwellings does not meet the required threshold for affordable housing but the combined floorspace would meet the required floorspace for affordable housing.
+In these circumstances and on a case-by-case basis, a mechanism may be required by the District Council to secure the relevant affordable housing provision if the floorspace exceeds the threshold which may include provisions in a planning obligation. - 2.7.
+In cases where residential developments do not contain 11 dwellings or more, or do not have a combined floor space of more than 1000m2, but lie in the High Weald Area of Outstanding Natural Beauty a commuted payment towards off site provision, equivalent to providing 30% on site affordable housing, will be required where the scheme provides 6-10 units. - 2.8.
 Where existing affordable housing, or sites previously used for affordable housing are to be redeveloped, the District Council will expect the same number of affordable units to be replaced on the site, with the scheme reflecting current mix and tenure requirements.
 The District Council is aware that in some circumstances such re-provision may not be feasible on viability grounds and variations in overall numbers, tenure and size may need to be negotiated.
 Independent viability evidence will be required in such circumstances.
-The District Council's approach to financial viability and viability review mechanisms is outlined in Section 4 of this document and set out in detail in the Development Viability Supplementary Planning Document - 2.7.
+The District Council's approach to financial viability and viability review mechanisms is outlined in Section 4 of this document, and set out in detail in the Development Viability SPD. - 2.9.
 District Plan Policy DP31 will not apply to residential accommodation incidental in use to a main dwelling house or for staff / student accommodation provided this is made clear in the planning application and accepted by the District Council.
-Such developments might become liable at a later date should an application be made to convert these to stand alone accommodation / non-staff or student accommodation. - 2.8.
-In calculating the number of affordable housing units to be provided, the number of units will be rounded up if it is not a whole number. - 2.9.
+Such developments might become liable at a later date should an application be made to convert these to stand alone accommodation / non-staff or student accommodation. - 2.10.
+In calculating the number of affordable housing units to be provided, the number of units will be rounded up if it is not a whole number. - 2.11.
 District Plan Policy DP31 is clear that development proposals that do not provide sufficient affordable housing will be refused unless significant clear evidence is provided and accepted by the District Council to show that the site cannot support the required affordable housing from a viability and deliverability perspective.
-The District Council's approach to financial viability and viability review mechanisms is outlined in Section 4 of this document and set out in detail in the Development Viability Supplementary Planning Document - 2.10.
-If it can be clearly demonstrated and is accepted that the requirement to provide affordable housing cannot be met, the District Council will negotiate a lower provision of on-site affordable housing that is financially viable.
-In order to ensure that the maximum reasonable level of affordable housing is provided in line with District Plan Policy DP31, and that other plan requirements are met, the District Council will require viability review mechanisms secured by a Planning Obligation on all residential applications which do not meet the affordable housing requirement, and for all applications where policy requirements
+The District Council's approach to financial viability and viability review mechanisms is outlined in Section 4 of this document and set out in detail in the Development Viability SPD.